Skip to Main Content

 High School

 If you are interested in becoming a child life specialist, you will need to plan on going to college after high school.
 Therefore, you should take a college preparatory curriculum.
 As a child life specialist you will need to understand family dynamics, child development, educational play, and basic medical terminology.
 To help you prepare for this specialty, take psychology and sociology courses and, if available, child development classes.
 In addition, be sure that your class schedule includes science courses, including health and biology.
-Because communication is such an important aspect of this work, take English, communication, and speech classes.
+Because communication is such an important aspect of this work, take English, communication, speech, and foreign language classes.
 You may also want to take art, physical education, and drama classes to develop skills that you can use in a variety of therapies, such as play, art, and recreation therapy.

 Related Professions